enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`NumericUnderscores`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-NumericUnderscores) |
 | **Flag** | `-XNumericUnderscores`                                                                                                                 |

+This extension allows breaking up of long numeric literals using underscores (e.g `1_000_000_000`), which can often aid readability.

 #### PolyKinds

 |          |                                                                                                                      |
 |:---------|:---------------------------------------------------------------------------------------------------------------------|
 | **Name** | [`PolyKinds`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-PolyKinds) |
 | **Flag** | `-XPolyKinds`                                                                                                        |

+This extension enables users to access the full power of GHC's kind system, and allows for programming with kinds as well as types and values.
+It expands the scope of kind inference to bring additional power, but is sometimes unable to infer types at the value level as a result.

+You should only enable `-XPolyKinds` in contexts where you need the power that it brings.

 #### Quantified Constraints